einzige/sections_rails/README.md

 <%= section :hello_world, locals: { message: 'Greetings!' } %>
 ```

+You can also provide a block to the section, which can be included into the partial by saying `capture &block`.

 ## Creating new sections.

 To create a new section, simply create a new folder under _/app/sections_ and add the partials, css, js, jst, and test files for this section.